 It takes a lot of training and experience to correctly interpret EEGs.
 Beside a rest EEG, provocation factors (flickering light, hyperventilation, sleep deprivation) can be used to show epileptogenic potentials.
-Several important EEG findings with the respective epilepsy syndromes:
+Several important EEG findings with the respective epilepsy syndromes are:

-Especially for the evaluation of the first seizure with according considerations of differential diagnoses, imaging should be sought.
+Especially for the evaluation of the first seizure, with according considerations of differential diagnoses, imaging should be sought.
 In an emergency situation, the CT is quickly available.
-For better imaging of epileptogenic lesions, a MRI-examination can help.
+For better imaging of epileptogenic lesions, an MRI-examination can help.

 Therapy of Epilepsy Forms